SampleEnvironment/frappy/doc/source/introduction.rst

 Programming a Driver
 --------------------

-Programming a driver means extending one of the base classes like :class:`secop.modules.Readable` or :class:`secop.modules.Drivable`.
-The parameters are defined in the dict :py:attr:`parameters`, as a class attribute of the extended class, using the :class:`secop.params.Parameter` constructor, or in case of altering the properties of an inherited parameter, :class:`secop.params.Override`.
+Programming a driver means extending one of the base classes like :class:`frappy.modules.Readable` or :class:`frappy.modules.Drivable`.
+The parameters are defined in the dict :py:attr:`parameters`, as a class attribute of the extended class, using the :class:`frappy.params.Parameter` constructor, or in case of altering the properties of an inherited parameter, :class:`frappy.params.Override`.

 Parameters usually need a method :meth:`read_<name>()` implementing the code to retrieve their value from the hardware.
 Writeable parameters